pkdone/pymongo-vault-test/README.md

 ## Running the Test Python Application

-This section will use the provider Python script `pymongo-vault-test.py`.
+This section will use the provided Python script `pymongo-vault-test`.
 To view all the parameters available for executing the script, run the following:

 ```console
 ./pymongo-vault-test.py -h